How to Calculate an Average Value from Categorical Data in Displayr

 The traditional means for outputting categorical data is with percentages representing each category's share of the total sample.
 However, there are a range of cases where it is useful to calculate an average value based on the categories.

 This requires that each category in the data be associated with a meaningful value, so that the average is also meaningful.
-In this post we look at how assign numeric values categories in Displayr so that averages can be calculated.
+In this post, we look at how to assign numeric values categories in Displayr so that averages can be calculated.

 To calculate the average value for a categorical question, a numeric value must be assigned to each category.
 In the following case, respondents were asked to choose from categorical, single-response options with numeric range labels instead of asking respondents to enter a specific value.

 In order to calculate an average in this situation, a numeric value must be assigned to each category that best represents the entire category.
 The commonly accepted best practice for this is with midpoint coding.
 This process codes the value for each category with its midpoint with the limitation that this average will only be an estimate or a “ballpark” value.

 - Select a Variable Set from the Data Sets section in the bottom left.

 - Click the Value Attributes button in the Object Inspector on the right.

 - Enter appropriate values for each category in the Value column.